-The E&S controls will be constructed, stabilized, and functional before general site disturbance within the tributary area to those controls.
+E&S controls will be constructed, stabilized and functional before general site disturbance within the tributary area to those controls.
 The construction sequence for the installation and implementation of erosion and sediment controls will generally commence, as follows:

 - 1. If required, construct entrance road in accordance with plans and specifications.
 All roadways must be kept clear of dirt and debris.
-Immediately remove soil from RVAAP roadways if tracking occurs. - 2.
-Provide erosion control measures such as silt fences as required preventing soil erosion on roadways edges and roadside ditches. - 3.
+Immediately remove soil from RVAAP roadways if tracking is incurred. - 2.
+Provide erosion control measures such as silt fence as required preventing soil erosion on roadways edges and roadside ditches. - 3.
 Dust suppression will consist of water application to exposed surface soils.
 Water will be applied so as to prevent soil migration to nearby catch basins and drainage pathways.
 As a preventative measure, catch basins and drainage pathways will be protected with sediment controls. - 4.
 Construct required diversion channels and berms to direct runoff to control structures. - 5.
-Once control structures are functional, strip topsoil to stockpile areas. - 6.
+Once control structures are functional, clear and grub upland areas and strip topsoil to stockpile areas.
+Clear and grub only areas that have downstream control structures established.
+Remove or dispose of debris in accordance with project specifications. - 6.
 Stockpile excavated soil or fill material brought to the RVAAP at the soil stockpile and lay down areas shown on the construction drawings in Appendix B. - 7.
 Water that accumulates in open excavation(s) will be completely removed by pumping and stored in 55-gallon drums or a temporary water tight storage tank. - 8.
 Permanently seed and stabilize slope and channels as soon as practical to prevent slope and channel erosion. - 9.
 Maintain dewatering processes and erosion control guidelines throughout work period. - 10.
-Place inlet protection at storm drains to be potentially impacted.

-- 11. Once activity has ceased in disturbed areas that are to be seeded or stabilized, prepare and place appropriate seed mix, mulch, etc. - 12.
+Place inlet protection at storm drains to be potentially impacted. - 11.
+Once activity has ceased in disturbed areas that are to be seeded or stabilized, prepare and place appropriate seed mix, mulch, etc. - 12.
 After final stabilization has been achieved, remaining temporary erosion and sediment pollution control facilities will be removed. - 13.
-Construction materials and equipment to be stored onsite will be protected to minimize exposure to storm water.
+Construction materials and equipment to be stored on-site will be protected to minimize exposure to storm water.

-Should URS determine that any measures contained within this plan prove incapable of adequately removing sediment from on-site flows prior to discharge or of stabilizing the surfaces involved, additional measures will be immediately implemented to eliminate such problems.
+Should any measures contained within this plan prove incapable of adequately removing sediment from on-site flows prior to discharge or of stabilizing the surfaces involved, additional measures will be immediately implemented to eliminate such problems.
+6.0 MANAGEMENT AND INSPECTION PROCEDURES